CognonicLabs/awesome-AI-kubernetes/README.md

 [OpenShift Spark](https://github.com/radanalyticsio/openshift-spark) This repository contains several files for building Apache Spark focused container images, targeted for usage on OpenShift Origin. [tutorial-sparkpi-java-vertx](https://github.com/radanalyticsio/tutorial-sparkpi-java-vertx) A Java implementation of SparkPi using Vert.x 3 - This application is an example tutorial for the radanalytics.io community.
 It is intended to be used as a source-to-image (s2i) application.

+# Some Utils and Accessories

+---

+# The Other Category

+---

+[podder-ai](https://github.com/podder-ai) has some tangentialy conncected material that appears to be working towards a coherent Kubernetes ML system.
+[Kubeb](https://github.com/podder-ai/kubeb) Kubeb (Cubeb or Cubeba) provide CLI to build and deploy a web application to Kubernetes environment Kubeb use Docker & Helm chart for Kubernetes deployment [pipeline-framework](https://github.com/podder-ai/pipeline-framework) pipeline-framework is a platform to schedule and monitor workflows based on [Apache Airflow](https://airflow.apache.org/) [pipeline-generator](https://github.com/podder-ai/pipeline-generator) Generator code for pipeline-framework. [pipeline-framework-sample](https://github.com/podder-ai/pipeline-framework-sample) This is sample project of pipeline-framework, started from pipeline-generator, and sample task is based on poc-base-sample.[poc-base-sample](https://github.com/podder-ai/poc-base-sample)Sample task implementation for Podder.ai pipeline framework.
+How to implement a task using poc-base repository [poc-base](https://github.com/podder-ai/poc-base) Boilerplate project for creating python task using the Pipeline-framework.

+---